How Anti-Doping is Governed

 The facts - who’s who in clean sport?

-The Role of UK Anti-Doping (UKAD): In the UK, anti-doping is governed by UKAD, working to protect the right of athletes to participate in clean sport.
-It is responsible for overseeing the management and implementation of the UK’s National Anti-Doping Policy and ensures that sports bodies in the UK comply with the Policy and World Anti-Doping Code.
+UKAD: In the UK, anti-doping is governed by UKAD, working to protect the right of Athletes to participate in clean sport.
+UKAD is responsible for overseeing the management and implementation of the UK National Anti-Doping Policy and ensuring that sports bodies in the UK comply with the World Anti-Doping Code.

 UNESCO, Council of Europe and governments: Both UNESCO and the Council of Europe have anti-doping conventions.
 These instruments are ratified by governments across the world, committing them to specific anti-doping responsibilities, such as sharing of intelligence across public agencies, national legislation, and that a National Anti-Doping Organisations exists.